IgnatiusHarry/Tourism-in-Indonesia/README.md

 **Research Description**

 This study analyzes the impact of the tourism sector on the Gross Regional Domestic Product (GRDP) in 34 provinces of Indonesia from 2018 to 2020.
 Understanding the contribution of tourism to economic growth is crucial, as it is a key driver of economic development and employment opportunities in Indonesia, a country rich in cultural and natural attractions.
-This research uses the Tourism Satellite Account (TSA) framework from UNWTO to measure the total impact of tourism, which in this case is Gross Domestic Regional Product (GDRP).
+This research uses the Tourism Satellite Account (TSA) framework from UNWTO to measure the total impact of tourism on the GRDP.

 **Purposes of the Study**

 The purpose of this study is to analyze the impact of tourism development on regional economic performance and unemployment in Indonesia, focusing on the 34 provinces from 2018 to 2020.
 Specifically, this research aims to:

-- Investigate the role of human development, tourism-related activities, and investment (both foreign and domestic) in influencing Gross Regional Domestic Product (GRDP) and unemployment rates at the provincial level.
+> Investigate the role of human development, tourism-related activities, and investment (both foreign and domestic) in influencing Gross Regional Domestic Product (GRDP) and unemployment rates at the provincial level.
-- Examine the spatial spillover effects of tourism growth and its broader economic implications.
+> Examine the spatial spillover effects of tourism growth and its broader economic implications.
-- Identify the localized factors that drive economic outcomes and unemployment, accounting for within-province variations.
+> Identify the localized factors that drive economic outcomes and unemployment, accounting for within-province variations.